brendaprallon/zorro-instagram/README.md

 Exploring the automation of some of Instagram's features through my dog's account.

 ### API
-I'm using this incredible unofficial API devekioed in python by LevPasha: https://github.com/LevPasha/Instagram-API-python
+I'm using this incredible unofficial API deveioped in python by LevPasha: https://github.com/LevPasha/Instagram-API-python

 ### Backgorund Story